Early access

 Approval rules

-• Share blackout dates each January so everyone can plan.
+• Share your blackout dates every January, so everyone can plan around them.

-• Add a short note on approvals so choices feel fair across shifts.
+• Add a short note on each approval, so the decisions feel fair across shifts.

 Related tools